 - 3. THAT topographic and additional surveys are undertaken by STDC at Middleton Bay and Patea, as described in section 3.2. - 4.
 THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 5.
 THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July). - 6.
-THAT STDC should provide the Council with baseline 'as built' plans for all existing coastal structures (where these are not already provided in consent file). - 7.
-THAT the Council notes the optional review of consents 5504 and 6791, in June 2012 were not pursued, on the grounds that current conditions are adequate for the protection of the environment.
+THAT STDC should provide the Council with baseline 'as built' plans for all existing coastal structures (where these are not already provided in consent file).

-These recommendations were to be implemented in the 2015-2016 year.
+These recommendations were to be implemented in the 2016-2017 year.

-3.5 Alterations to monitoring programmes for 2015-2016
+3.5 Alterations to monitoring programmes for 2016-2017